Data partitioning strategies

 This approach is most suitable when there is a significant regional variation in the data that's being searched.

-Partitioning Azure Redis Cache
+Partitioning Azure Cache for Redis

 You can associate each data item with an identifier (a partition key) that specifies which cache stores the data item.
 The client application logic can then use this identifier to route requests to the appropriate partition.
-This scheme is very simple, but if the partitioning scheme changes (for example, if additional Azure Redis Cache instances are created), client applications might need to be reconfigured.
+This scheme is very simple, but if the partitioning scheme changes (for example, if additional Azure Cache for Redis instances are created), client applications might need to be reconfigured.

 Client applications simply send requests to any of the participating Redis servers (probably the closest one).
 The Redis server examines the client request.
 If it can be resolved locally, it performs the requested operation.
 Otherwise it forwards the request on to the appropriate server.